verovm/usenix-atc21/README.md

 ```
 cd ~/usenix-atc21/contract-fuzzer/original-cf/contract_experiments/
 ```
-Edit the ```docker-compose.yaml``` file via a text editor and update the following lines to contain correct paths on your system (modify only the path before colon):
+Edit the ```docker-compose.yaml``` file via a text editor and update the following lines to contain correct paths on your system - absolute paths must be used (modify only the path before colon):
 ```
    - /opt/cf-experiments/contracts-original/:/contracts     # Directory with contracs's ABIs downloaded by the script above
    - /opt/cf-experiments/address-to-substate/:/addresses    # Addresses mappings
    - /opt/cf-experiments/stage1-substate:/ContractFuzzer/stage1-substate/     # Substate database
 ```

-The experiment may be now invoked:
+The experiment may be now invoked via docker:
 ```
  docker swarm init
  docker stack deploy -c  docker-compose.yaml CF
  ```
- These commands run the experiment as docker servics.
+ These commands run the experiment as docker services.
- Periodically monitor log, which will contain speed of executions:
+ Now, periodically monitor logs, which will contain speed of executions, by using the following command:
  ```
  docker service logs CF_master
  ```